-Graduation day is one of the few occasions that brings a smile to the faces of everyone in a community, regardless of whether they know a graduate.
+Graduation Day is one of the few occasions that brings a smile to the faces of everyone in a community, regardless of whether they have a personal connection to a graduate.
 It is an occasion when all of us share in the joy — and pride — that graduation day marks in the lives of our young people.
 For older folks, graduation day recalls a time when we too, were young and our entire future lay in front of us.

 The graduates, most of whom have turned 18, can vote, run for public office, enter into contracts, be tried fully as adults in the criminal justice system, and fight and die for their country.

 For the parents of the grads, watching their “little boy or girl” proceed to the podium to receive his or her diploma will be a poignant moment.
 No doubt every parent will be thinking of the sentiments expressed in the song, Sunrise, Sunset, from Fiddler On The Roof:

 Is this the little girl I carried?

 When did she get to be a beauty?

 When did he grow to be so tall?

 Wasn’t it yesterday when they – were – small?

 Although economists these days tell us that the value of a high school diploma is not what it was a generation or more ago, the graduates should keep in mind, as they contemplate venturing out into an uncertain world, that their mere presence on the podium has proven that they have the ability and the determination to achieve whatever goals they may set for themselves.